Announcement

 Landings at the old Kai Tak Airport's Runway 13 are the stuff of aviation legend.
 One of the most challenging airports to land at, pilots had to be specially certified before being allowed to land there.
 Despite its difficult landing, Kai Tak had a superb safety record.

-This was the so-called Checkerboard Approach.
-Where pilots had to sight the checkerboard pattern on the hill before making a 47 degree right turn, often at 1000 feet or less, to land at Runway 13.
+This was the so-called Checkerboard Approach, where pilots had to sight the checkerboard pattern on the hill before making a 47 degree right turn, often at 1000 feet or less, to land on Runway 13.

 There are many cockpit videos of this approach on Youtube, which offer a pilot's view of the approach: